New Estimands for Experiments with Strong Interference: Examples

 \paragraph{Setup}

 We let $M$ and $N$ denote the number of units in the first and second rounds, and define $X$, $Y$, $Z$, and $\theta$ as follows.
 For the first round units, let $X \in \{0,1\}^M$ indicate whether each unit was assigned to a high or low information session.
-For the second round units, let $Y \in \{0,1\}^N$ indicate whether or not they purchased insurance; $Z$ their number of same-village first round friends assigned to a high information session; and $\theta \in \{0,1\}^N$ their outcomes that would have occurred under a counterfactual in which the first round sessions were not held.
+For the second round units, let $Y \in \{0,1\}^N$ indicate whether or not they purchased insurance; let $Z$ denote their number of first round friends assigned to a high information session; and let $\theta \in \{0,1\}^N$ denote their outcomes that would have occurred under a counterfactual in which the first round sessions were not held.
 For example, if $Y_i = 1$ and $\theta_i =0$, then unit $i$ purchased insurance, but would not have done so if the first round sessions were not held.
-Thus $Y - \theta$ equals the effect of the first round sessions on the purchasing decisions of the second round.
+Thus $A = Y - \theta$ equals the effect of the first round sessions on the purchasing decisions of the second round.

-We will assume that $X$ is randomized by simple random sampling within each village, inducing propensity classes that were the interaction of village and number of first round friends.
+We will assume that $X$ is randomized by simple random sampling within each village, and let the classes $\{\Pi_k\}_{k=1}^K$ divide the second round units by village and number of first round friends.
 In fact, \cite{cai2015social} reports that treatments were stratified by family size and amount of land used for rice farming; however, further details are not included, and additionally these variables are missing for a significant fraction of the first round units.
 For this reason, our results for this example should be viewed primarily as a illustration of the proposed method.

 \paragraph{Results}